MuhammadAnwar7/docker-cheatsheet/README.md

 # docker-cheatsheet
-This repo for common docker commands to help me memorize it quickly * Item 1
+This repo for common docker commands to help me memorize it quickly

 * run docker container